 Rotating the DUT anticlockwise decreases the value of Y down to a minimum of -180°.

-The Y angle is often referred to as the “vertical” or “elevation” angle since the rotation occurs in the vertical plane.
+The Y angle is often referred to as the “vertical” or “elevation” angle.
+This is because rotating the DUT about the horizontal axis causes it to rotate on a vertical plane.

 The axes of rotation and the measurement path should intersect.
 The centre of the DUT should be positioned at this intersection.

+The coordinates at the datum position are X = 0° and Y = 0°.